 In 2001, the Paul Karslake Fine Art Gallery and studio was opened in Leigh-on-Sea from where Paul’s artistic talents have further brought him worldwide recognition.
 His paintings of iconic and popular figures, from the likes of The Rolling Stones, Johnny Depp, Sir Michael Caine and Grace Kelly are hanging in the homes of the famous and infamous and form part of many corporate and private collections in the UK and around the world.

-Paul is passionate about sharing and explaining his skills.
+Paul Karslake was passionate about sharing and explaining his skills.
 He takes an active part in supporting children wishing to do work experience, tutors at schools, and demonstrates at Art Groups.
 In 2005 The Karslake Centre for Art opened at The Cornelius Vermuyden School and Arts College, Essex.

-Apart from being a working artist, Paul has always been a life long “petrol head” and has a collection of vintage Lambrettas.
+Apart from being a working artist, Paul was always been a life long “petrol head” and has a collection of vintage Lambrettas.
 In 2012 he bought a Bentley Mulsanne S and covered it in artwork depicting the British Empire to commemorate the Queen’s Diamond Jubilee.
-He is also a bass guitarist and singer and enjoys playing with his band.
+He was also a bass guitarist and singer and enjoyed playing with his band.

 |Inches (")||Centimeters (cm)|

 |20 ″||50.80 cm|

 |60 ″||152.40 cm|